astronomer/astronomer/docs/cli-getting-started.md

 ## Using Airflow CLI Commands

-You can still use all native Airflow CLI commands with the astro cli when developing DAGs locally, they just need to be wrapped around docker commands.
+You can still use all native Airflow CLI commands with the astro cli when developing DAGs locally -  they'll just need to be wrapped around docker commands.

 Run `docker ps` after your image has been built to see a list of containers running.
 You should see one for the scheduler, webserver, and Postgres.

 For example, a connection can be added with:

 ```bash
 docker exec -it SCHEDULER_CONTAINER bash -c "airflow connections -a --conn_id test_three  --conn_type ' ' --conn_login etl --conn_password pw --conn_extra {"account":"blah"}"
 ```